beginner-corp/docs.begin.com/src/shared/docs/en/function-config/config.md

 ### Configure individual Lambda function properties

-Below is a list of function properties that can be updated within an HTTP function and the appropriate syntax for each.
+Below is a list of function properties that can be updated within an HTTP function and the appropriate syntax.

 - `runtime` - Officially supported: one of `nodejs12.x` (default), `nodejs10.x`, `deno`, `python3.7`, `python3.6`, or `ruby2.5`
   - Also configurable, but not officially supported by Architect: `java8`, `go1.x`, `dotnetcore2.1`